 // Create (allocate) a new tester actor

-tester = actor_alloc();
+= actor_alloc();

-tester->addr = id;
+tester ->addr = id;

 tester->listen = tester_listen;